-This page will have our latest information on how this affects the service we provide.
+This page will have our latest information on the care we can provide during the COVID-19 pandemic.
 You can also find information on our Facebook page.

 Emergency eye care

-It is crucial we play our part to avoid putting added pressure on the NHS at this time, so please do make us your first port of call in an emergency.
-We are available during working hours, as well as out-of-hours, for any of our patients requiring emergency eye care.
-Whilst we are unable to see you in person, we are able to provide an assessment via phone, or ideally video call, where we can discuss your issue.
-We can then advise on your best course of action.
-We are still able to provide prescriptions by phone/video.
+It is crucial we play our part to avoid putting added pressure on the NHS at this time, so please continue to make us your first port of call in an emergency.
+As always, we are available during working hours, as well as out-of-hours, for any patients requiring emergency eye care.
+As mentioned, we will continue to offer phone and video call consultations, and will only book you an appointment in the practice if we feel it is necessary.

 Contact lens orders

 Contact lens orders will still be processed in the usual way.
 If you anticipate requiring additional contact lenses in the coming weeks, please get in touch as we are keen to ensure you do not have any break in your supply of lenses.

 We are able to dispense, fit and repair glasses as normal.
 Our full frame selection is available to view as previously and our normal glasses service is back up and running.
 Just call us if you need any adjustments or some new frames.

 These patients will continue to be prioritised and appointments are reserved each day for any patients requiring to be seen urgently.
 Emergency and essential eye care includes:

 - Patients we consider to be emergencies, such as those who experience a change to their vision or have a specific issue that we feel requires urgent investigation.

 - Patients who would not normally be considered to be emergencies, but where, in our view, a delay in an examination may be detrimental to your sight or wellbeing (called ‘essential care’).